-The CESMP will be developed and implemented by the Engineering, Procurement and Construction (EPC) Contractor and will cover all potential environmental and social impacts associated with the project's construction phase (including potential impacts from subcontractors and the supply chain that need to be controlled by the EPC Contractor).
+The CESMP will be developed and implemented by the Engineering, Procurement and Construction (EPC) Contractor and will cover all potential environmental and social impacts associated with the project's construction phase (including potential impacts from subcontractors and the supply chain that can be influenced by the EPC Contractor).

-The CESMP will be prepared, reviewed and submitted to PHED and Project Lenders in advance of the commencement of construction.
+The CESMP will be prepared, reviewed and submitted to EAD and Project Lenders in advance of the commencement of construction.